Anxiety is skyrocketing right now, especially among women.

 Either a combo of these two spices or curcumin alone are associated with significantly greater improvements in depressive symptoms compared to placebo, a January 2017 study in the Journal of Affective Disorders found.

 FYI, curcumin is the active component in turmeric, the golden spice that's ever so popular right now.

 It's not clear exactly how these spices affect mood, but since curcumin itself has anti-inflammatory effects, it may help ramp down inflammation in the brain that can contribute to anxiety and depression, explains Dr. Cooperman.

-If you decide to try these spices, Dr. Cooperman recommends taking 250 to 500 milligrans of curcumin twice a day, and, if you decide to add in saffron, try 15 milligrans twice daily as well.
-And take these with food — curcumin is not well-absorbed on its own, says Dr. Cooperman.
+If you decide to try these spices, Dr. Cooperman suggests taking 250 to 500 milligrams of curcumin twice a day.
+And, if you decide to add in saffron, try 15 milligrams twice daily as well.
+Always take these with food — curcumin is not well-absorbed on its own, says Dr. Cooperman.

 Supplements We're Not Sure Work

 "We are seeing a lot of anecdotal reports of CBD having a positive impact on anxiety, reducing pain and helping with sleep," Dr. Bauer says.